coateshl/coateshl.github.io/README.md

 ### Invited Talks

+**Coates, H. L.** (2021).
+FAIR Guiding Principles for (Meta)data: What’s all the fuss about?
+Invited presentation to the National Energy Research Scientific Computing Center (NERSC).

+**Coates, H. L.** (2021).
+The NIH Policy for Data Management and Sharing: Opportunities for libraries.
+Invited mini-module speaker for the Research Data Management Librarian Academy.
+Available at https://learn.canvas.net/courses/2719

+**Coates, H. L.** (2021).
+The NIH Policy for Data Management and Sharing.
+Invited panelist at the Research Data, Access, and Preservation (RDAP) Town Hall [virtual].

+**Coates, H. L.** (2020).
+Governance in the commons: Dealing with research data.
+Presentation to the Higher Education Data Governance (HEDGe) community. https://highereddatagovernance.org/

 **Coates, H. L.** (2019).
 Changing the culture of P&T through conversations about research metrics.
 Presentation to Altmetric [virtual].

 **Coates, H. L.** (2019).
 Evaluating the Impact of Community-Engaged Scholarship: Implications for Promotion & Tenure.
 Presentation at the Indiana Commission of Higher Education Faculty Leadership Conference.
 Indianapolis, IN.